Noam Dar: Insane Championship Wrestling (2010–2016, 2019–2021)

-Due to signing with WWE, Dar's final ICW match was against Andy Wilde on 11 September 2016.
+Due to signing with WWE, Dar's final ICW match was against Andy Wild on 11 September 2016.
 Dar lost before giving a farewell speech and receiving an ovation from the crowd and ICW roster.

 Dar returned to ICW for one night only on 29 July 2017 for Shug's Hoose Party 4, Night One, tagging with Sha Samuels in a winning effort against Joe Coffey and Bram.

 On 11 November 2018, it was announced Dar would make a further appearance at ICW Fear and Loathing XI, teaming with Wolfgang and BT Gunn against British Strong Style.

 Dar returned to ICW on Night Two of Fear & Loathing XII, and defeated Kieran Kelly & Leyton Buzzard in a triple threat match.
 After said match, Dar was interviewed and announced that he will be returning to ICW on a full-time basis, along with competing on NXT UK, due to WWE's Global Expansion and partnership with ICW.
 In the main event of ICW's 9th Annual Square Go!
 Event, Noam Dar defeated Stevie Xavier to capture the ICW World Heavyweight Title for the first time, something he never managed to do in his first stint with the promotion.
 Dar is the first ICW World Heavyweight Champion of non-British descent, being born in Israel to an Israeli father.

+After prolonged inactivity as champion due to COVID-19 and his WWE contract limitations, Dar was forced to vacate the ICW World Heavyweight Championship, ending his reign at 583 days.